Hexalith/Hexalith.MyNewModule/README.md

 This script will:

-- Replace all occurrences of "MyNewPackage" with your package name
+- Replace all occurrences of "MyNewModule" with your package name
-- Replace all occurrences of "mynewpackage" with the lowercase version of your package name
+- Replace all occurrences of "MyNewModule" with the lowercase version of your package name
-- Rename directories and files that contain "MyNewPackage" in their name
+- Rename directories and files that contain "MyNewModule" in their name
 - Initialize and update Git submodules
 - Set up the project structure for your new package